 A Georgia Brain and Spinal Cord Injury Attorney Discusses Brain Injuries

 A Georgia brain injury attorney can tell you that traumatic brain injuries should not be taken lightly.
 This is because the victim is at risk for long-term or even fatal consequences.
 Brain injuries can happen from a car accident, a slip and fall accident, or even while enjoying recreational activities.
 Sudden blunt force to the head area can cause a concussion in addition to bleeding, swelling or bruising of the brain.
 “Open and closed” are the two main kinds of traumatic brain injuries that a victim may endure.
-Regardless of the circumstances, if you or a loved one sustained a brain injury as a result of someone else’s actions or inactions, contact us at The Lynch Law Group as we may be able to help you receive a settlement from their insurance company.
+Regardless of the circumstances, if you or a loved one sustained a brain injury as a result of someone else’s actions or inactions, contact us at The Law Offices Of Andrew Lynch as we may be able to help you receive a settlement from their insurance company.

 What is the difference between an open and a closed brain injury?

 An open brain injury is one in which the victim’s skull fractured.
 This can occur as a result of falling and the head coming into contact with the ground or a solid object.
 A closed brain injury happens when the victim’s skull is not fractured, but is still serious as it can lead to life-threatening brain swelling.
 A Georgia brain injury attorney from The Law Offices Of Andrew Lynch can help you seek compensation for expensive medical treatment.